-You might have also heard about business degree programs that require a large number of STEM classes; in these cases, a business degree program might also qualify as a STEM major (which can influence your future job prospects and higher education opportunities).
+You might have also heard about business degree programs that require a lot of STEM classes.
+In these cases, it is possible for your business degree program to qualify as a STEM major.
+If so, your degree might be even more valuable when it comes to future job prospects and higher education opportunities.

 If your business degree program requires a significant number of STEM-related courses—such as math, statistics, or IT—then there is a good chance that it can be designated a STEM major.
 For example, an information system program made up mainly of courses in data analytics, computer science, or engineering can be considered a STEM program—even if it is offered at a business school.

-The U.S. Immigration and Customs Enforcement Agency has published a list of STEM-Designated Degree Programs.
-You can check to see if your program is eligible, or check with your school’s admissions officer.
+The U.S. Immigration and Customs Enforcement Agency have published a list of STEM-Designated Degree Programs.
+You can check to see if your program is eligible, or check with your school’s admissions office.